pulumi/pulumi-junipermist/docs/installation-configuration.md

 It is possible to use API Token or Username/Password authentication (without 2FA), but only one method should be configured.

-This version is supporting the following Mist Clouds:
+This version supports the following Mist Clouds:
 * Global 01 (api.mist.com)
 * Global 02 (api.gc1.mist.com)
 * Global 03 (api.ac2.mist.com)